Reviewed by: Mr William Sharples BSc (Hons) – Pain Management Expert

 Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help Infrapatellar Bursitis.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with Infrapatellar Bursitis.

 As prolotherapy is helping to treat the root cause of Infrapatellar Bursitis, it is deemed to be a permanent fix, preventing the symptoms from returning.